uwmadisoncals/cals-main-plugins/advanced-access-manager/readme.txt

 11. Improve your website security

 == Changelog ==

+= 5.9.1.1 =
+* Fixed the bug with saving Metaboxes & Widgets settings
+* Fixed the bug with saving Access Policy that has backward slashes in it
+* Fixed the bug with fetching Param values from the Access Policies
+* Fixed the bug with Access Policy resource "Role" when Effect is set to "deny"
+* Adjusted AAM core to prevent PHP warning when edit_user or delete_user capability is checked without user ID provided (caused by other plugins)

 = 5.9.1 =
 * Fixed the bug with controlling which capability can be deleted with Access Policy